-Equipment for disabled people, including wheelchairs, scooters, Rise Recliner chairs and various other mobility products classified as a Medical Device, can be sold free of VAT to qualifying people.
-This guide explains who can qualify for VAT exemption and what types of products covered.
+Equipment for disabled people, including wheelchairs, scooters, Rise Recliner chairs and various other mobility products classified as a Medical Device, can be sold with zero-rate VAT to qualifying people.
+This guide explains who can qualify for Zero-Rate VAT and what types of products qualify.

-You can qualify for VAT exemption if you are chronically sick or disabled.
-Goods purchased must be for your own personal use and not for joint use such as beds in a care home.
+You can qualify for Zero-Rate VAT if you are chronically sick or disabled.
+Goods purchased must be for your own personal use and not for multi-User use such as beds in a care home.

-For the purposes of VAT relief, Her Majesty’s Customs & Revenue (HMRC) defines ‘chronically sick or disabled’ as:
+For the purposes of Zero-Rate VAT, Her Majesty’s Customs & Revenue (HMRC) defines ‘chronically sick or disabled’ as:

 - You have a physical or mental impairment which has a long-term and substantial adverse effect upon your ability to carry out everyday activities

 - You have a condition that the medical profession treats as a chronic sickness, such as diabetes

 Temporary mobility conditions do not qualify for VAT exemption.